bissias/bobtail-spec/Protocol.md

-# Working Specification for Bobtail on Swarm
+# Working Specification for Bobtail

 ## Background on Storm